Your basket is currently empty!

-Edward I’s Conquest of Wales: The Road to the Statute of Rhuddlan
+Edward I’s Conquest of Wales: The Path to the Statute of Rhuddlan

 For centuries, Wales retained its independence following the 1066 Norman conquest of England.
 Whilst Welsh princes and lords paid homage and taxes to the English crown, a separate Welsh political and cultural identity endured.
 However, this balance of power shifted amidst the ambition of King Edward I, who was determined to strengthen the English monarchy whilst securing his borders through complete conquest of Wales.